top of page

 3. Verify Credentials: Always ask a trainer to see their current authorization card.
 It will show what courses they are approved to teach and an expiration date.

-• Contact Your Trainer: The first and only step is to contact the original trainer or online provider who issued your card.
-OSHA does not keep student records or issue replacements directly.
+Losing your card can be a major inconvenience, but it is usually fixable.
+You must contact the original trainer or online provider who issued your card.
+OSHA does not keep student records and cannot issue replacements directly.

-• There’s a Time Limit: Trainers are only required to keep your records for five years.
-If it has been longer than five years, you will likely need to retake the course to get a new card.
+Most providers charge a fee for a replacement card.
+Be aware that trainers are generally required to keep records for five years.
+If more time has passed since you took the course, you will likely need to retake it to get a new card.

-2. Is an online OSHA 10 card legitimate?
 Yes, as long as it is from an OSHA authorized online provider.
-Cards from authorized online courses are identical to those from in person training and are accepted nationwide.
+Cards from authorized online courses are identical to those from classroom training and are accepted nationwide.

 bottom of page